bertaKar/ToyRobotSimulator/README.md

 The commands are "PLACE", "MOVE", "LEFT", "RIGHT" and "REPORT".
-"PLACE" command, places the Toy Robot in position accordinf to coordinates.
+"PLACE" command places the Toy Robot in position according to coordinates.
-"MOVE" makes Toy Robot take a steo forward its facing direction.
+"MOVE" command makes Toy Robot take a steo forward its facing direction.
-"LEFT" changes Toy Robot's facing to the one on the left.
+"LEFT" command changes Toy Robot's facing to the one on the left.
-"RIGHT" changes Toy Robot's facing to the one on the right.
+"RIGHT" command changes Toy Robot's facing to the one on the right.
-"REPORT" finishes movement and prints the output.
+"REPORT" command finishes movement and prints the output.

-Toy Robot should ignore any commands before the initial "PLACE" command.
-Toy Robot ignores any steps that would cause it to fall off the table.
+Toy Robot ignores all commands before the initial "PLACE" command.
+Toy Robot ignores all steps that cause the robot to fall off the table.

 ### Compilation

-Program can be compiled in an IDE that supports C# i.e. Visual Studio.
+The program can be compiled in an IDE that supports C# i.e. Visual Studio.

 ### Input Files